jadecobra/python_tdd_exercises/source/truth_table_05_logical_equality.rst

             return False
         return True

-* updating the function with the first observation I have
+* the update the function with the first observation

   .. code-block:: python